Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Every review is then reviewed, edited, and ultimately approved by our staff optometrist Dr. Melody Huang, O.D..

 Always get an eye exam and contact lens fitting from an eye care professional before purchasing contact lenses online.
-Your eye doctor will be able to provide you with valuable insights and recommendations.
+Your eye doctor will be able to provide you with professional medical advice band recommendations.

 Symptoms of dry eye include:

 We highly recommend getting a professional contact lens fitting from a licensed eye doctor.
 First, they will perform an eye exam to check your prescription.
 This will include a visual acuity test.
 They may also perform additional tests to determine your general eye health.